diskoverdata/diskover-docs/source_files/config_plugins.md

 Whether indexing extra metadata, automating workflows, or customizing actions on data for your own environment, Diskover’s flexible architecture empowers you to extend its functionality and unlock greater value from your digital assets.
 Diskover currently offers 3 categories of plugins:

-- Plugins that run **at time of index**: Mostly metadata enrichment.
+- Plugins that run **at time of index** → Mostly metadata enrichment.
-- Plugins that run as a **post-index process**: Metadata enrichment, data curation, and more.
+- Plugins that run as a **post-index process** → Metadata enrichment, data curation, and more.
-- **File Action** plugins: Enable workflow automation by triggering actions on selected files.
+- **File Action** plugins → Enable workflow automation by triggering actions on selected files.

 ⚠️ &nbsp;**IMPORTANT!** Once the plugin is configured, a task needs to be created and scheduled in the [**Task Panel**](#task_panel).